 Maternity and parental leave

-For information on Employment Standards legislation that is in force until December 31, 2017, go to http://work.alberta.ca/employment-standards/maternity-and-parental-leave.html
+For information on Employment Standards legislation that was in force until December 31, 2017, go to https://work.alberta.ca/employment-standards/maternity-and-parental-leave-2017.html

 - Employees are eligible for maternity and parental leave if they have been employed at least 90 days with the same employer.